 There are a number of shale paths on the course mostly leading to and from teeing areas.
 The path surfaces should be even and kept weed free throughout the year and the shale replaced or topped up as required.
 The path edges are mostly wooden and should be kept in good condition so that the path edges are well defined.
-The construction of any new paths would be part of the 3-year rolling course improvement plan.
+The construction of any new paths and the use of Astro Turf to upgrade existing shale paths would be part of the 3-year rolling course improvement plan.